-I love snow days!
-I usually hang out in the house and make goodies all day.
-Today I cleaned one closet and said "enough of that".
-Then I made Salted Chocolate Caramel Pecan Turtles (also known as Millionaires Candy) with my special twist…..sea salt and I have the recipe for you.
-I also made a pot of Chili for supper and Chocolate Haystacks and Butterscotch Haystacks.
+Today, my normal cleaning day, I cleaned one closet and said "enough of that".
+So, I made Salted Chocolate Caramel Pecan Turtles (also known as Millionaires Candy) with my special twist…..sea salt and I have the recipe for you.
+I also made Chocolate Haystacks and Butterscotch Haystacks.
 On a roll!

 Salted Chocolate Caramel Pecan Turtles Recipe